 In general, your travel style and your personal needs and preferences should guide your choice of RV floor plans.
 It’s always best to work this out in advance and carefully consider factors such as those laid out above when seeking the perfect RV floor plan for your home on the road.

-A ways back we made the following video to share how well (and why) our RV’s floorplan worked for our needs, even when we have guests on board.
+A ways back we made the following video to share how well (and why) our former RV’s floorplan worked for our needs, even when we had guests on board.
 Stay tuned to the end of the video for some special surprise guest stars!

 Free RVing Tips, Tricks, Reviews & Giveaways